Treatment and management

 The follow-up and monitoring of new adult hearing aid users is ill-defined and non-evidence based.
 The government, via the NIHR Health Technology Assessment programme (NIHR131159), has funded a national project to address this gap-in-knowledge.
 The aim is to investigate the clinical and cost-effectiveness of a follow-up and monitoring intervention compared to usual care.

 The project involves recruitment of a total of around 3,600 new adult hearing aid users across as many as 40 NHS audiology services.
 The project is a collaboration between the three NIHR Biomedical Research centres with a hearing research theme (Manchester, Nottingham and University College London Hospital).

 Caring for hearing aid use in babies (CHerUB)

-Kevin Munro, Ciara Kelly, Anisa Visram, Chris Armitage and Helen Chilton
+Kevin Munro, Ciara Kelly, Anisa Visram, Chris Armitage, Lindsey Jones, Helen Chilton

 Consistent use of hearing aids from an early age is associated with better language outcomes for babies and toddlers with hearing loss/deafness.
 However, hearing aid use is at its lowest and most variable in the early years and families face many challenges when it comes to achieving consistent hearing aid use.